filippo-fonseca/filippo-fonseca/README.md

 - Expert in a variety of frontend frameworks/libraries: React, NextJS, styled-components, ExpressJS, etc.
 - Mobile development experience using React Native, Flutter, and Dart (primarily).
 Previous experience with native Swift.
 - Python experience with AI/Machine Learning, Django, and TensorFlow
-- Backend experience with GraphQL, Apollo, PostgreSQL
+- Backend experience with GraphQL, Apollo, PostgreSQL, MongoDB, etc.
 - Experimenting with systems architecture/engineering in Rust and C++.
 - Knowledgeable in Elixir, Phoenix Framework, and Go (Golang)
 - Technologies and DevOps systems such as Firebase, AWS, GCP, etc.